-The archaeaon steroidelle DXP pathway and the upregulated pentose phosphate pathway contribute to digoxin synthesis.
-The increase in endogenous digoxin, a potent inhibitor or membrane Na^+-K^+ ATPase, can decrease this enzyme activity.
-In all the disorders studied, there was significant inhibition of the RBC membrane Na^+-K^+ ATPase and this inhibition appears to be a common feature for neuropsychiatric disorders.
-The inhibition of Na^+-K^+ ATPase by digoxin is known to cause an increase in intracellular calcium resulting from increased Na+-Ca++ exchange, increased entry of Ca++ via the voltage gated calcium channel and increased release of Ca++ from intracellular endoplasmic reticulum Ca++ stores.
-This increase in intracellular Ca++ by displacing Mg++ from its binding sites causes a decrease in the functional availability of Mg++.
-This decrease in the availability of Mg++ can cause decreased mitochondrial ATP formation, which along with low Mg++ can cause further inhibition of Na^+-K^+ ATPase, since ATP-Mg++ complex is the actual substrate for this reaction.
-Cytosolic free calcium is normally buffered by two mechanisms, ATP dependent calcium extrusion from cell and ATP dependent sequestration of calcium within the endoplasmic reticulum.
+The increase in endogenous digoxin, a potent inhibitor or membrane Na+-K+ ATPase, can decrease this enzyme activity.
+In all the disorders studied there was significant inhibition of the RBC membrane Na+-K+ ATPase and this inhibition appears to be a common feature for neuropsychiatric disorders.
+The inhibition of Na+-K+ ATPase by digoxin is known to cause an increase in intracellular calcium resulting from increased Na+-Ca++ exchange, increased entry of Ca++ via the voltage gated Calcium channel and increased release of Ca++ from intracellular endoplasmic reticulum Ca++ stores.
+This increase in intracellular Ca++ by displacing Mg++ from its binding sites causes a decrease in the functional availability of $Mg^{++}$ .
+This decrease in the availability of $Mg^{++}$ can cause decreased mitochondrial ATP formation which along with low Mg++ can cause further inhibition of $Na^+-K^+$ ATPase, since the ATP-Mg++ complex is the actual substrate for this reaction.
+Cytosolic free calcium is normally buffered by two mechanisms, ATP dependent calcium extrusion from the cell and ATP dependent sequestration of calcium within the endoplasmic reticulum.
 The Mg++ related mitochondrial dysfunction results in defective calcium extrusion from the cell.
 There is thus a progressive inhibition of Na+-K+ ATPase activity first triggered by digoxin.
 Low intracellular Mg++ and high intracellular Ca++ consequent to Na+-K+ ATPase inhibition appear to be crucial to the pathophysiology of these disorders.
-The intracellular positive Ca++ signal and negative Mg++ signal can regulate diverse cellular process.
+The intracellular positive Ca++ signal and negative Mg++ signal can regulate a diverse cellular process.
 Ca++ on entry into the cell is used to charge up the internal endoplasmic reticulum stores which then release a burst of signal calcium responsible for activating a large variety of calcium dependent cellular processes.
 The information processing capability of the calcium signalling system is enhanced by amplitude and frequency modulation.
-The Ca++ is released from channels on internal ER individually or in. small groups (blip/quark and puffs/sparks).
-Further diversity of calcium signalling is produced by compartmentalization as cytosolic calcium signal and nuclear calcium signal.
+The Ca++ is released from channels on internal ER individually or in small groups (blip/quark and puffs/sparks).
+Further diversity of calcium signalling is produced by compartmentalization as the cytosolic calcium signal and nuclear calcium signal.
 Serum Mg++ was assessed in all these disorders and was found to be reduced.
 Increased intracellular calcium can lead on to basal ganglia calcification noticed in the family members.